 When they returned from their honeymoon, Wilma and Bart bought a barn just outside their village.
 It was a small barn with four bedrooms and a loft, but big enough for them to start a family.

 Bart had a job in a corn mill, grinding corn with his feet ten hours a day.
-Wilma stayed at home, made the meals, and planted a garden; and three months after they were married, she gave birth to twelve healthy piglets.
+Wilma stayed at home, made the meals and planted a garden.
+Three months after they were married, she gave birth to twelve healthy piglets.

 Bart and Wilma were a happy family.
 Bart worked hard and was promoted to boss-hog.
 Five years went by, and their piglets became full-grown.
 And then, as all young pigs must eventually do, they moved out, got married, and lived in their own barns.

-The day after the last pig left, Wilma was sitting with Bart at the kitchen table, and said sadly, “Our barn feels so empty without our little piglets.”
+The day after the last pig left, Wilma said sadly, “Our barn feels so empty without our little piglets.”